Creating a new future with the best of both worlds

 Modern retirement planning

-MRCBs are registered as defined benefit plans.
+MBCBs are registered as defined benefit plans.
 Participants accumulate individual account balances based on employer and sometimes their own participating contributions.
 These accounts grow based on the investment returns of the underlying assets similar to DC plans, but those assets are professionally overseen and invested collectively, more like DB plans typically producing higher long-term returns.
 As participants approach retirement, employers can incent loyalty by providing additional value at critical points in an individual's employment.
 At retirement, these plans pay their benefits as a guaranteed lifetime income from within the plan.
 They take advantage of defined benefit plans' greatest strength – the ability to cost-effectively convert assets into guaranteed lifetime income by leveraging asset and risk pooling rather than resorting to expensive insurance products.
 In addition, they offer participants the flexibility to split their benefits, so that some are paid as efficient, guaranteed lifetime income.
 At the same time, some are retained to be spent flexibly as needed.

-SIDEBAR: MRCBs should be distinct from their less efficient cousins, traditional cash balance plans, which credit a significantly lower fixed or bond-yield-based return on accumulated assets.
+SIDEBAR: MBCBs should be distinct from their less efficient cousins, traditional cash balance plans, which credit a significantly lower fixed or bond-yield-based return on accumulated assets.
 These plans produce a lower accumulated account balance for participants and result in lower income while at the same time promising a rate of return that cannot be hedged, increasing the short-term risk for the employer.

 In a world where choices have been reduced to an either/or battle of flawed extremes, it is gratifying to see an innovative approach that realistically tackles the needs of participants with understanding and flexibility, without compromising the needs of employers.
 There's no need to choose between traditional DB or DC when we can offer the best of both.